CSStarfish/Adv-Machine-Learning/Final_Project.md

 ### Dense Neural Network

   Next, I tested a dense neural network model containing a series of dense neural layers, which means that each neuron is connected to all neurons from the layer prior to it.
 Since dense neural networks are typically used in textual analysis, I assumed that this model would not be the most accurate because it was not as well-suited to image classification.
 However, I still utilized a dense neural network because I thought it would be interesting to observe its results in the context of this particular dataset.
+I was shocked to find that this model actually outperformed the convolutional neural network, with average accuracy exceeding 40% and reaching 70% in individual epochs for the seedling dataset.
+The results were very similar on the flower dataset, with an average accuracy around 40%.

   * Architecture (Note: Next, I will be inserting a screenshot of the model summary.)
   * Cross-Entropy Loss